 - Staff (licensed or non-licensed) possess the appropriate qualification as outlined in their job descriptions, including the qualifications for all of the following:

-- o Education background
+- Education background

-- o Relevant work experience
+- Relevant work experience

 - o Cultural competence

 - o Certification, registration, and licensure as required by law (where applicable)

 Goal Responsible Department Where Progress Will Be Monitored Frequency of Monitoring SWMBH will provide training and technical assistance to participant CMHSP staff responsible for completing credentialing.
-Provider Network Provider Network Team Meeting Minutes Annually Formatted: Not Highlight The credentialing and re-credentialing requirements will be reviewed for each CMHSP during the administrative and delegated site reviews.
-Provider Network Site Review Tools Annually Formatted: Not Highlight SWMBH will develop and implement a quality performance improvement project designed to improve adherence to SWMBH and MDHHS credentialing requirements.
-Provider Network & QAPI Site Review Tools, RPNMC Annually Formatted: Not Highlight Formatted: Not Highlight
+Provider Network Provider Network Team Meeting Minutes Annually The credentialing and re-credentialing requirements will be reviewed for each CMHSP during the administrative and delegated site reviews.
+Provider Network Site Review Tools Annually SWMBH will develop and implement a quality performance improvement project designed to improve adherence to SWMBH and MDHHS credentialing requirements.
+Provider Network & QAPI Site Review Tools, RPNMC Annually